silverbulletmd/silverbullet/website/Extensions.md

 There are several ways to extend the functionality of SilverBullet:

 # Libraries
-[[Library|Libraries]] are collections of [[Space Lua]] scripts, templates, and pages that you can install into your space via the [[Library Manager]].
+[[Library|Libraries]] are collections of [[Space Lua]] scripts, templates, and pages that you can install into your space via the [[Configuration Manager#Libraries|Library Manager]].
 They are the primary extension mechanism and the easiest way to add new features.
 Libraries can define:

 * Custom [[Command|commands]]
 * [[Slash Templates]]